imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/github_good_practices.md

   - **Release branch:** `release/v1.2.0`
   - **Individual branch**: `mohit/10-10-2024-updates`

-- **Keep Branches Up-to-Date:** Regularly merge or rebase your feature branches with the `dev` or `main` or `master` branch to avoid merge conflicts and ensure your code is always compatible with the latest changes.
+- **Keep Branches Up-to-Date:** Regularly merge or rebase your feature branches with the `dev` or `main` or `master` branch *(whichever branch you intend to merge to later)* to avoid merge conflicts and ensure your code is always compatible with the latest changes.

 !!!
 Warning
-    Do not push changes directly to main branches like `dev` branch.
-Make sure to create a feature branch, make changes, test them, and then raise a PR to merge the changes into the main branch.
+    Do not push changes directly to main branches.
+Make sure to create a feature branch, make changes there, test them, and then raise a PR to merge the changes into the main branch.
 More on this below.

 ### Committing Changes